 Consequently, Charter analysis is highly fact driven.
 “Charter decisions should not and must not be made in a factual vacuum.
 To attempt to do so would trivialize the Charter and inevitably result in ill-considered opinions.
 The presentation of facts is not, as stated by the respondent, a mere technicality; rather, it is essential to a proper consideration of Charter issues”: MacKay v.
 Manitoba, 2 S.C.R.
 357, at page 361.

 Textual analysis refers to an interpretive approach which relies strictly on a provision's wording in order to interpret the right(s) conferred.
 The Supreme Court has on occasion attached great importance to the text of Charter provisions: Haig v.
 Canada (Chief Electoral Officer), 2 R.C.S.
 995 (section 3); R. v.
 Potvin, 1 S.C.R.
-525 (paragraph 11(b)); R. v.
+525 (section 11(b)); R. v.
 Finta, 1 S.C.R.
-701 (paragraph 11(g)).
+701 (section 11(g)).

 A textual analysis has been applied on occasion to Charter provisions dealing with language rights on the basis that such rights are — unlike, for example, legal rights — founded on political compromise and may for that reason be more narrowly interpreted (Société des Acadiens v.
 Association of Parents, 1 S.C.R.
 549).
 However, in other cases, the Supreme Court has indicated that language rights may still be interpreted in a purposive, albeit prudent, manner (Mahe v.
 Alberta, 1 S.C.R.
 342; Reference Re Public Schools Act (Manitoba), 1 S.C.R.
 839).